CraftingDragon007/EssentialsM/README.md

 # EssentialsM
-This Minecraft Plugin addes a lot of essential commands like other Essentials Plugins.
+This Minecraft Plugin adds a lot of essential commands like other Essentials Plugins.